usuaero/MachUpX/How_To_Create_Input_Files.md

         "relaxation" : (float)
             Defaults to 0.9.

+    "model_aircraft_interactions" : (bool, optional)
+        Specifies whether the lifting-line algorithm should be solved for all aircraft together.
+        Defaults to false.

     "units" : (string)
         Specifies the units to be used for inputs and outputs.
 Can be "SI" or "English".
 Any units